kovidgoyal/calibre/manual/tutorials.rst

 Tutorials
 =======================================================

-Here you will find tutorials to get you started using |app|'s more advanced features, such as XPath and templates.
+Here you will find tutorials to get you started using calibre's more advanced features, such as XPath and templates.

 .. toctree::
    :maxdepth: 1